The Gustavus Experience

 The student development philosophy at Gustavus is perhaps best described this way: A student’s education is more than the sum of classroom experiences.
 Gustavus is concerned with the development of the whole student, including intellectual, social, spiritual, cultural, and physical dimensions.

-This concern is supported in the Student Life Division, which is headed by the Dean of Students and comprises the following areas: Residential Life; Counseling, Health, and Wellness; Campus Activities; Multicultural Programs; and Campus Safety.
+This concern is supported in the Student Life Division, which is headed by the Dean of Students and comprises the following areas: Residential Life; Counseling and Health Service; Campus Activities and Peer Mentoring; Diversity Center; Community-based Service and Learning; Career Development; and Campus Safety.

 Gustavus is a residential college, committed to residence hall living as a vital complement to its academic program.
 Living within a community of peers, interacting with a wide array of individuals, learning from one another, assuming individual and corporate living responsibilities, and developing interpersonal skills and lifelong friendships are all aspects of residence hall living that support personal education, growth, and development.

-This being the case, all full-time students—first-year through senior—are required to live in College-operated residences throughout their enrollment.
+This being the case, all full-time students— first-year through senior—are required to live in College-operated residences throughout their enrollment.
 In recent years, the number of students has exceeded the number of on-campus beds.
-Thus, a small number of senior students are granted permission by the Director of Residential Life to reside off-campus.
+Thus, a small number of senior students are granted permission by the Director of Residential Life to reside o -campus.
 First-year students are housed in three of the 14 coed residence halls.

 Each residence hall is equipped with lounges, study areas, and laundry facilities.
 Most residence halls have kitchenettes and recreation equipment.
-All students housed in residence halls eat their meals in the College’s Market Place Dining Service.
+All students housed in traditional residence halls eat their meals in the College’s Market Place Dining Service.
 The standard meal plan option provides a declining balance and the cost is included in the tuition, room, and meal plan fee.
-Students housed in on-campus apartments and houses may choose whether or not to participate in a meal plan.
-Other meal plan options for on- and off-campus students are available.
-Please contact the student accounts staff in the Finance Office for information.
+Students living in oncampus apartments and houses may choose whether or not to participate in a meal plan.
+Other meal plan options for onand o -campus students are available.
+Please contact the student accounts sta in the Finance Office for information.

-Each floor or section of a residence hall is assigned a Collegiate Fellow (CF).
+Each oor or section of a residence hall is assigned a Collegiate Fellow (CF).
 CFs are upper-class students selected on the basis of scholarship, leadership, experience, and their desire to help other students.
-They are responsible for informal counseling, assisting their residents in planning activities and programs, monitoring compliance with campus policies, and serving as resource persons in academic advising.
+They are responsible for informal counseling, assisting their residents in planning activities and programs, monitoring compliance with campus policies, and serving as resource persons.
 Their responsibilities extend to all students in their living unit, as well as the building and campus in general.
-Faculty or staff members trained in community building and programming also live within the residence halls.
+Sta members trained in community building and programming also live within the residence halls.

 Health Service, Counseling, and Wellness